 Persons at risk

-Susceptibility to pneumococcal infections is universal, i.e., everyone is generally susceptible to infections caused by this agent.
+Susceptibility to pneumococcal infections is universal; that is everyone is generally susceptible to infections caused by this agent.
 However, some conditions increase susceptibility to this bacterium, including invasive diseases: age, chronic disease, overcrowding, poverty, active or passive exposure to tobacco smoke, and concurrent upper-respiratory-tract infections.
 Pneumococcal infection is more frequent between the ages of 2 months and 3 years, although its incidence decreases after 18 months of age.
 The risk increases again after the age of 65.

 Pneumococcal disease is transmitted directly (person to person) or through contact with nasopharyngeal secretions(droplets) from the person infected.